roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 - <a target="_blank" rel="noopener" href="https://timdettmers.com/2018/12/16/deep-learning-hardware-guide/">A Full Hardware Guide to Deep Learning</a>
 - <a target="_blank" rel="noopener" href="https://timdettmers.com/2020/09/07/which-gpu-for-deep-learning/">Which GPU(s) to Get for Deep Learning: My Experience and Advice for Using GPUs in Deep Learning</a>

-In his blog, Tim explained at length importance of each PC part for ML workstation and provides general pieces of advice on choosing them.
+In his blog, Tim explained at length the importance of each PC part for ML workstation and provides general pieces of advice on choosing them.
 Here I'm going to mention information that was helpful for me along with details Tim did not focus on.

 Also, <a target="_blank" rel="noopener" href="https://pcpartpicker.com">PCPartsPicker's Builder</a> was super helpful during planning PC.
 It suggests possible components compatibilities and things to check before ordering the list.
 It helped to overcome my constant fear that I could buy something that would not work together.